g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 <br>

-Anti-scientific attitudes are discreditable on their own.
-But it's paired with active disdain of cultural anthropologists who do attempt science: e.g. [Jared Diamond][Diamond], [Napoleon Chagnon][Chagnon], [Steven Pinker][Survive], Pascal Boyer. <a href="#fn:5" id="fnref:5">5</a> Scientific cultural anthropology is a serious, interdisciplinary research programme shared with genetics and psychology.
+Unscientific research, where science could be fruitfully applied, is just discreditable.
+Unfortunately, it is here paired with active disdain of cultural anthropologists who do attempt science: e.g. [Jared Diamond][Diamond], [Napoleon Chagnon][Chagnon], [Steven Pinker][Survive], Pascal Boyer. <a href="#fn:5" id="fnref:5">5</a> Scientific cultural anthropology is a serious, interdisciplinary research programme shared with genetics and psychology.
 (It can be googled via "[cultural evolution][CultEv] [theory][DualInt]" or "coevolution".)
 Given that I haven't read much of it, given that I value truth more than conjecture, why would I spend time on the non-scientific kind?

 <br>